kawansoft/aceql-http/aceql-http-5.0-user-guide-server.md

     ```

-The execution of each AceQL HTTP API statement is conditioned by optional rules, defined in configuration classes called "Configurators."
+The execution of each AceQL HTTP API statement is conditioned by optional rules, defined in properties files and built-in or programmed configuration classes.

 The AceQL Web Server embeds its own [Tomcat 8.5](http://tomcat.apache.org/tomcat-8.5-doc/) servlet container in order to run AceQL without any Java EE servlet container.